atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 ##### Can visual characters (e.g., room numbers, “men” and “women,” etc.) be arranged vertically in a column instead of horizontally in a line or row?

-The Standards do not prohibit arrangement of characters vertically, but this design is not recommended.
-If visual or raised characters are arranged vertically, they must meet all requirements, including height and line spacing.
-Braille characters must not be arranged vertically because it would be difficult to decipher some braille words if the braille contractions are stacked instead of arranged horizontally.
+The Standards do not prohibit arrangement of characters vertically, but this design is not recommended.&nbsp; If visual or raised characters are arranged vertically, they must meet all requirements, including height and line spacing.&nbsp; Braille characters must not be arranged vertically because it would be difficult to decipher some braille words if the braille contractions are stacked instead of arranged horizontally.